conda-forge/funcx-common-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `funcx-common` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `funcx-common, funcx-common-boto3, funcx-common-moto, funcx-common-redis` can be installed with `conda`:

 ```
-conda install funcx-common
+conda install funcx-common funcx-common-boto3 funcx-common-moto funcx-common-redis
 ```

 or with `mamba`:

 ```
-mamba install funcx-common
+mamba install funcx-common funcx-common-boto3 funcx-common-moto funcx-common-redis
 ```

 It is possible to list all of the versions of `funcx-common` available on your platform with `conda`: